forrager/fssh/README.md

 ## Usage

 SSH to and (optionally) run a command on a remote ec2 server:

 `fssh server_name [command]`

 Securely copy a file from a remote ec2 server to your local machine:

 `fscp remote_path local_path`

-Securely copy a file from your local machine to a remote ec2 server:
+Securely copy a file from your local machine to a remote ec2 server.
+Keep in mind that the `fscp` command does not use the same `host:/path/` syntax that the `scp` command uses:

 `fscp local_path remote_path --up`

-Keep in mind that the `fscp` command does not use the same `host:/path/` syntax that the `scp` command uses.

 ## Requirements